IMMontoya/Machine-Learning-Model-for-Efficiency-in-Gold-Mining/README.md

 The Decision Tree Regressor is tested on a range of `max_depth = [None] + list(range(1, 21))` and achieves sMAPE: 8.1695 with max depth of 16

 The Random Forrest Regressor is teston on a range of `max_depth = range(16, 27, 2)` and a range of `estimators = [100, 200]`.
-Random Forest Final sMAPE: 6.7610 with max depth of 26 and 200 estimators
+Random Forest Final SMAPE: 6.7610 with max depth of 26 and 200 estimators

 ### Test the Best Model